Faculty Office Hours for Fall Quarter.

 Student Support Services

-Activities and Leadership Programs: For information on student clubs, activities, and leadership programs, visit the Student Activities and Leadership Programs Office (Room 203-B, 538-4078).
+Activities and Leadership Programs: For information on student clubs, activities, and leadership programs, visit the Student Life Office (HUB, Room 171, 538-4078).

 See also: Online Application for Admission.

 Advisor: Every GHC student is assigned an advisor appropriate to their major.
 An advisor provides advice in selecting courses, program and major information and resources available.
 You may change your advisor by getting a Change Form from the Admissions & Records (A & R) Office, having it signed by your new advisor, and returning it to the A & R Office.
 If you need assistance in selecting a new advisor or other advising issues visit the Student Support Center in the HUB (538-4099).

 Athletics: If you are interested in participating in a GHC sport, visit the Choker Athletics Website or contact the Athletic Director at (360) 538-4207.

 Bookstore: The Bookstore (HUB, 538-4105) offers students the opportunity to purchase software, reference and textbooks, art and school supplies, gifts, snacks and GHC imprinted apparel.
 Book Buyback is held at the Bookstore at the end of Fall, Winter and Spring Quarters during the first three days of finals.